chrisvdm/rwsdk-notes-app-tutorial/README.md

 - Add realtime with Durable Objects + WebSockets so new notes broadcast instantly.
 - Split your app into multiple render(Document, [...]) clusters if you want different shells per section.

 or you can move onto the next part of the tutorial...
-"Part 2 - Durable Objects"

 ---